onyx-and-iris/VMR.ahk/VMR-Class/index.md

 Use this object to control voicemeeter's recorder.

 ## [`vban`]({{ site.baseurl }}{% link VMR-Class/vban-object.md %})
-Use this object to control VoiceMeeter's VBAN interface
+Use this object to control voicemeeter's VBAN interface

 ## [`command`]({{ site.baseurl }}{% link VMR-Class/command-object.md %})
 Use this object to access command methods.